|

 What is layout manager ?
 How does it work?

-in a Container according to some algorithm; for example, the FlowLayout
+the components in a Container according to some algorithm; for example,

-layout manager lays out components from left to right until it runs out
+the FlowLayout layout manager lays out components from left to right until

-of room and then continues laying out components below that row.
+it runs out of room and then continues laying out components below that

 Compare SWING components to standard AWT.

-is some overlap between AWT and Swing (for example a Swing JButton component
+the AWT.
+There is some overlap between AWT and Swing (for example a Swing

-look and feel of a component does not change as the application or applet
+system, the look and feel of a component does not change as the application

-is executed on different platforms running under different operating systems.
+or applet is executed on different platforms running under different operating

-Furthermore, it is possible to cause Swing components to mimic the look
+systems.
+Furthermore, it is possible to cause Swing components to mimic

-and feel of a specific platform no matter what platform the program is
+the look and feel of a specific platform no matter what platform the program

 support the JDK 1.1

-operate the same as AWT components (except that Swing provides a number
+Swing components operate the same as AWT components (except that Swing

-of new event types).
-Many Swing components don't have an AWT counterpart.
+provides a number of new event types).
+Many Swing components don't have

 What is Java Beans?